minierparedes/frog-blossom-docs/design-docs/Frog-blossom-design.md

 ## 3. Functional Requirements

+### 3.1 Website Management

+- Users can create new websites.
+- Users can select and customize website templates.
+- Users can customize website layouts.
+- Users can integrate content into their websites.
+- Users can manage domain settings.
+- Users can optimize websites for SEO.

-### 3.1 User Management
+### 3.2 User Management

 - Users should register new accounts.
 - Users should log in to their accounts.
 - Users should update their profile information.
 - Admin users should manage user accounts (CRUD operations).

-### 3.2 Content Management
+### 3.3 Content Management

-- Authenticated users should create new content.
+- Authenticated users can create new content.
-- Authenticated users should edit existing content.
+- Authenticated users can edit existing content.
-- Authenticated users should delete content they own.
+- Authenticated users can delete content they own.
-- Admin users should to manage all content (CRUD operations).
+- Admin users can manage all content (CRUD operations).

 ## 4. Non-Functional Requirements